 Furthermore, I modified mnist.py into sfc_train_mnist.py to instantiate and train the SFC model.
 You should modify this file in case you want to train for a different dataset, other than MNIST.

-Let’s copy ./xtras/train_SFC_collab.ipynb to Google Collab and run it.
+Let’s copy ./xtras/train_SFC_colab.ipynb to Google Colab and run it.
 It will automatically source the SFC repo and correct libraries to train the model for 1000 epochs (patience/ required).
 The best epoch will be saved on a pickled file called sfc_mnist-1w-1a.npz (trained weights for SFC and MNIST provided in the repo).

 Even though the trained network is a BNN, its layer representation uses floating point as it encompasses layers’ weight and batch normalization parameters.
 If you feel like, check the FINN paper to see how the threshold is calculated.